top of page

-Phytoplankton are microscopic, plant-like organisms that inhabit the world’s oceans.
-Through photosynthesis, they capture large amounts of carbon dioxide and underpin marine food webs.
+Phytoplankton contribute to ocean's ability to absorb atmospheric carbon dioxide, and underpin ecologically and economically important marine food webs.
 Human-induced climate change is altering ocean temperature, nutrient composition, and other environmental variables.
 We currently have a limited understanding of how these changes will affect phytoplankton growth and physiology.
 By studying phytoplankton cells, we begin to uncover how a changing climate affects their growth, and subsequently, their ability to influence and interact with critical Earth processes such as carbon cycling and food web dynamics.
-My Hugh Morris Experiential Learning Program takes me to five countries and several institutions to explore cutting-edge techniques and methods of studying phytoplankton cell biology and ecology.
+My Hugh Morris Experiential Learning Program took me to eight different institutions and across several continents to explore cutting-edge techniques and methods of studying phytoplankton cell biology and ecology.

 Leg 1 - MetalGate Expedition - Iceland/Greenland